emilsvennesson/shed/documents/assignments/sdd.md

 - Parsing, fetches the data from a Json file

 #### View
 As a consequence of using scenebuilder and fxml files with maven, is that the fxml files need to be in the resource folder.
 Therefore the view is not a package in the java structure.
 However, the dependancies still apply correctly.
-When we create a FXMl file a controller is assosiated with that file.
+When we create a FXML file a controller is associated with that file.
 The fxml file then points to that file and gives it all the Objects and information it needs to execute correctly.

 #### Controller
 This package includes all of the controllers that is associated to the different fxml files.